 My name is Lyn Mettler and I’m a 2013 Catholic convert, who never dreamed I’d become Catholic!
 Here I take a deep dive into Catholicism but from the perspective of someone new to the faith.
 Whether you’re new to Catholicism or a longtime Catholic ready to learn more, join me.
-No jargon here!
-To be updated of my new posts weekly, please subscribe below.
+To receive emails of my new posts, please subscribe below.

 9 Inspirational Contemporary Christian Songs to Brighten Your Day